 This goal relies heavily on my success with finding balance in my life, which in turn relies on my ability to make time to stay fit and active.
 Indeed, the goal is almost more a result of my reaching most of my other goals – the primary ABCs and the sundries shared below.
 If done correctly, reaching this goal will bring me greater levels of mental and emotional well-being.

 To achieve these ABC goals, I will need to identify the weaknesses in my life and daily routines that are holding me back, including the temptations that lure me away from the task at hand.
-I will also need to develop a realistic approach to overcoming these weaknesses and finding the strength that hides beneath.
+I will also need to develop a realistic approach to overcoming these weaknesses and finding the strength that hides beneath them.

-Ultimately, my hope is that practicing these ABCs will also help me to find further success in previous annual goals such as being more mindful, being stronger and more confident, and prioritising myself.
+Ultimately, I hope that practising these ABCs will also help me to find further success in previous annual goals such as being more mindful, being stronger and more confident, and prioritising myself.
 These primary goals will also help me to achieve the rest of my goals with (hopefully) a bit more ease.
 These include goals related to running and fitness, travel and adventure, and personal and professional development.
 My running and fitness goals are highlighted below whilst the others are shared on my goals page which is updated regularly.

 Running and fitness goals:

-My running goals include both a standard and stretch mileage goal goal.
+My running goals include both a standard and stretch mileage goal.
 That’s because Garmin has introduced a new set of badges for a 2021 distance challenge of 2021 kilometres (1,255.8 miles).
-That is quite a bit more than my standard goal of 800 miles, however I feel quite confident after having pushed through more than 215 miles in December so that I could reach my 2020 mileage goal.
+That is quite a bit more than my standard goal of 800 miles, however, I feel quite confident after having pushed through more than 215 miles in December so that I could reach my 2020 mileage goal.
 So, maybe it’s possible.

 My 2021 step count goal is 5,000,000 steps.
 That’s a million-step increase over last year’s goal, but less than half a million more steps that I racked up in 2020.
 It will be a challenge in some ways, but I feel that it is possible, especially if I manage my stretch running goal.